cloudfoundry-attic/garden-linux/docs/DEVELOPING.md

 ## Coding Conventions

-Thankfully Go defines a standard code format so we simply adhere to that ( and will soon enforce it with a commit hook).
+Thankfully Go defines a standard code format so we simply adhere to that.

+If you write Go code using some tool, like IntelliJ IDEA, which does not enforce the standard format, you should install a
+[pre-commit hook](https://golang.org/misc/git/pre-commit) to check the formatting.

 ### Error Handling